-The SRP monitoring is designed to promote compliance by permittees with the SRP terms and conditions, stipulations, and operating plans.
+SRP monitoring is designed to promote compliance by permittees with the SRP terms and conditions, stipulations, and operating plans.
 Monitoring is also designed to provide certainty commercial operations and organized groups have the required permit.
-Law enforcement personnel take a proactive role in contacting potential permittees in the field and providing information on the need for SRPs, and the process of obtaining a permit.
-The SRPs are monitored to determine if appropriate resource protection objectives are being met during the course of permitted recreational activities, and aid in developing professional relationships between the BLM and SRP holders.
+Law enforcement personnel take a proactive role in contacting potential permittees in the field and providing information on need for SRPs, and the process of obtaining a permit.
+SRPs are monitored to determine if appropriate resource protection objectives are being met during the course of permitted recreational activities, and to aid in developing professional relationships between the BLM and SRP holders.
 These relationships help to bring noncompliant users into the permit system.

 Methods for monitoring SRPs vary greatly by type of permit and related activities.
 Resource effects, actual use, and compliance are monitored utilizing techniques such as site visits, campsite inventories, patrol logs, videos and photos, and post-use reports.
-The amount and type of monitoring needs to be commensurate with resource values at risk, permittee past performance, and if permitted use occurs inside special areas or WSAs.
+Amount and types of monitoring need to be commensurate with resource values at risk, permittee past performance, and if permitted use occurs inside special areas, WSAs or wilderness.
 Monitoring is documented on the SRP Monitoring Form and is placed in the appropriate SRP file.
 Monitoring results are discussed with permittees annually.

-Monitoring data provide opportunity to assess if the authorized use is the correct fit for the area and to check effects on the resource and other users.
+Monitoring data provide opportunity to assess if authorized use is the correct fit for the area and to check effects on the resource and other users.
 If monitoring indicates unacceptable resource effects are occurring, management can be adjusted through alterations to an SRP, permit stipulations, or operating plan.